scp-079/screen/pages/etc/transparency.md

 # Transparency

-Shows groups or individuals who interact with projects (other than [project administrators and developers]((/team/))) to increase transparency.
+Shows groups or individuals who interact with the Project (other than [project administrators and developers]((/team/))) to increase transparency.

-The information included in `Joined` indicates the private channel name of the project.
+The information included in `Joined` field indicates the private channel name of the project.

-## List of supervisors and witnesses
+## List of witnesses

 In alphabetical order: